Download eBooks & Wiring Diagrams (FREE)

 But the last 10% can really make or break your experience.
 We discuss what you should look out for when visiting the different Acatenango tour companies in Antigua.

-What To Look For When Choosing The Best Acatenango Guide
+What To Look For When Choosing the Best Acatenango Guide

 1. Sleeping Arrangement | Some tour companies provide tents to sleep in.
 Other companies provide proper shelters.
 Some companies provide private tents and shelters.
-With other tours, you will need to squeeze into tents and shelters with other hikers.
-In our tour, we were provided sturdy A-frame, sheet metal shelters that fit 8 people.
-These shelters really helped protect against the wind and rain and preferred instead of sleeping in tents.
+With other tours, you must squeeze into tents and shelters with other hikers.
+We were provided sturdy A-frame sheet metal shelters on our tour that fit eight people.
+These shelters really helped protect us against the wind and rain, and we preferred these instead of sleeping in tents.
 You should ask the agency what their sleeping arrangement is.

-1. Food Quality | To save money, some tour groups provide cheap meals (think rice & unseasoned boiled vegetables).
+2. Food Quality | Some tour groups provide cheap meals (think rice & unseasoned boiled vegetables) to save money.
 Other tour companies are more generous and provide more nutritious hiking food (chicken and lentils).
-Our tour provided vegan meals, but each of our meals was high quality and calorie dense.
+Our tour provided vegan meals, but each of our meals was high quality and calorie-dense.
 We were never hungry during our time on Acatenango.
-Ask each of the tour agencies for pictures of the meals they provide to their clients.
+Ask each tour agency for pictures of the meals they provide to their clients.

-1. Exact Location of Campsite For View of Fuego | Even though you are hiking up Acatenango, the real sight is Fuego Volcano as it erupts red lava stones at night.
-And though all campsites will have views of Fuego, some campsites have a less obstructed and better viewing angle of Fuego volcano.
+3. Exact Location of Campsite For View of Fuego | Even though you are hiking up Acatenango, the real sight is Fuego Volcano, which erupts red lava stones at night.
+And though all campsites will have views of Fuego, some have less obstructed and better viewing angles of Fuego volcano.
 Ask each of the tour agencies for pictures of Fuego from their campsites.

-1. Additional Side Hikes Offered? | All tour groups will get you to Acatenango’s base camp and to Acatenango’s summit for sunrise, often for an additional fee.
-But not all tours will offer side hikes to Fuego Volcano or to Acatenango’s summit for sunset.
-We talk more about these side hikes further below in this article, but we think these side hikes are worth it!
-It’s good to ask the tour agencies if they provide these side hikes.
+4. Additional Side Hikes Offered? | All tour groups will get you to Acatenangoโ€™s base camp.
+But not all tours will offer side hikes to Fuego Volcano or Acatenangoโ€™s summit for sunset.
+We discuss these side hikes further below in this article, but we think they are worth it!
+Itโ€™s good to ask the tour agencies if they provide these side hikes.

-1. Group Size | Some of the cheaper tours will try to pack as many people as they can into each group.
-We’ve heard of group sizes as large as 40.
+5. Group Size | Some cheaper tours will try to pack as many people as possible into each group.
+Weโ€™ve heard of group sizes as large as 40.
 Other agencies will try to limit their group sizes to 10 or 15.
-Although you won’t know the exact number of people in your group until you show up the morning of the hike, it’s good to ask each agency what their maximum group size is.
+Although you wonโ€™t know the exact number of people in your group until you show up the morning of the hike, itโ€™s good to ask each agency their maximum group size.

 Disclaimer: We were not paid or offered anything in return for the below recommendations.
 What we write below is either from our first-hand experience, or those of our friends who took other tours.